 Artificial intelligens and copyright

-The director of the Rights Alliance, Maria Fredenslund, participates in the Ministry of Culture’s expert group on copyright and artificial intelligence.
-Here, the Rights Alliance contributes to describing the challenges that artificial intelligence poses for copyright, as well as providing recommendations for possible solutions.
+The CEO of The Rights Alliance, Maria Fredenslund, has participated as an expert in the Ministry of Culture’s expert group on copyright and artificial intelligence.
+In this capacity, The Rights Alliance has contributed to outlining the challenges that artificial intelligence poses to copyright, as well as providing recommendations for possible solutions.

-The expert group consists of selected representatives from rights-holder organizations, industry associations, and technical experts, who will work until the winter of 2024/2025.
+The expert group consists of selected representatives from other rights holder organizations, industry associations, as well as legal and technical experts.

 “If creative content is to be used for training artificial intelligence, this must—unlike the history with file-sharing services—be done with respect for the actors who enrich the world with art and valuable training data.
 This requires dispelling the myth that copyright hinders technological progress and individual freedom.
 The experience from combating illegal file sharing shows that this is a viewpoint that only benefits those who profit from training AI services with unlawful content.”